 I’m pretty excited to share with you what I’ve learned through much trial and error.
 Now, I won’t boast perfection, but I’ve come up with a protocol that’s working really well for me based on the task at hand.

 Soak the pan for a few minutes in hot water plus a little Blue Dawn.
-Next hit with a scrubby sponge like this Scotch Brite (see Note 1) before putting it into the dishwasher (see Note 2).
-If I am consistent to do this every time I use that pan, it works great.
+Next hit with a scrubby sponge such as this Scotch Brite (see Note 1) before putting it into the dishwasher (see Note 2).
+If I am consistently doing this every time I use that pan, it works great.
 Done.

 If the light treatment doesn’t easily remove the crud, I follow with a quick scrub using Bar Keepers Friend, then into the dishwasher (see Note 2) it goes.